-Here is a sample script that specifies two thresholds, one using a custom Rate metric, and one using the 95 percentile of all the response durations (the http_req_duration metric).
+Here is a sample script that specifies two thresholds, one evaluating the rate of http errors (http_req_failed metric) and one using the 95 percentile of all the response durations (the http_req_duration metric).

 In other words, you specify the pass criteria when defining your threshold, and if that expression evaluates to false at the end of the test, the whole test will be considered a fail.

-If any of the thresholds had failed, the little green checkmark✓ next to the threshold name (`failed requests`, `http_req_duration`) would have been a red cross ✗ instead, and k6 would have generated a non-zero exit code.
+If any of the thresholds had failed, the little green checkmark ✓ next to the threshold name (http_req_failed, http_req_duration) would have been a red cross ✗ instead, and k6 would have generated a non-zero exit code.